 The Development of Pathways Counselling Service

-The Vision was to establish a Counselling Service for the people of Hinckley and the surrounding area, run professionally by members of local churches as a service to the community.
+The initial vision was to establish a Counselling Service for the people of Hinckley and the surrounding area, run professionally by members of local churches as a service to the community.

 The vulnerability of clients accessing these services cannot be stressed enough and a professional approach is considered vital to ensure their protection and the credibility of the Service.